-Communication Ability: The student must communicate effectively both verbally and nonverbally to elicit information and to translate that information to others.
-Each student must have the ability to read, write, comprehend and speak the English language to facilitate communication with patients, their family members, and other professionals in healthcare settings.
-The student must communicate effectively verbally and in writing with instructors and other students in the classroom setting as well.
+Communication Ability: The student must have the ability to read, write, comprehend, and speak the English language to facilitate communication with patients, their family members, and other members of the healthcare team in healthcare settings.
+The student must be able to communicate effectively both verbally and in writing with instructors and other students in the classroom setting.